wangren09/wangren09.github.io/_pages/about.md

 **Contact**
 ------
 Chinese name: 高鹏至
-Email: gaop (you can make the "at") rpi (dot) edu
+Email: gpengzhi (you can make the "at") gmail (dot) com 2555 Smallman Street, Suite 120,
-ECSE Department, JEC 6308
-Rensselaer Polytechnic Institute
-Troy, NY, 12180
+Pittsburgh, Pennsylvania 15222